-As of July 31, 2023, our longer-term operating leases are located in Tampa, Phoenix, Austin, Nashville and Georgia and are set to expire in six to eight years.
+As of January 31, 2024, our longer-term operating leases are located in Tampa, Phoenix, Austin, Nashville and Atlanta and are set to expire in four to seven years.
 These leases make up approximately 95% of the total future minimum lease payments.

 Operating lease ROU assets, represent the right to use an underlying asset for the lease term.
 Operating lease liabilities represent the obligation to make lease payments arising from the lease.
-Operating leases are included in "Operating lease right-of-use assets, net", "Operating lease obligations, current portion" and "Operating lease obligations, less current portion" in the consolidated balance sheets at July 31, 2023 and April 30, 2023.
+Operating leases are included in "Operating lease right-of-use assets, net", "Operating lease obligations, current portion" and "Operating lease obligations, less current portion" in the consolidated balance sheets at January 31, 2024 and April 30, 2023.
 These assets and lease liabilities are recognized based on the present value of remaining lease payments over the lease term.
 Variable lease costs such as common area maintenance, property taxes and insurance are expensed as incurred.
 When the lease does not provide an implicit interest rate, the Company uses an incremental borrowing rate of 12% to determine the present value of the lease payments.

 Lease incentives are deducted from the ROU assets.
 Incentives such as tenant improvement allowances are amortized as leasehold improvements, separately, over the life of the lease term.
-For the three months ended July 31, 2023 and 2022, the amortization expense for these leasehold improvements was \$195,405 and \$173,698, respectively.
+For the three and nine months ended January 31, 2024, the amortization expense for these leasehold improvements was \$195,404 and \$586,214, respectively.
+For the three and nine months ended January 31, 2023, the amortization expense for these leasehold improvements was \$171,133 and \$530,076, respectively.

 Lease expense for operating leases is recognized on a straight-line basis over the lease term.
-Lease expense for the three months ended July 31, 2023 and 2022 was \$1,003,583 and \$1,010,512, respectively, which is included in general and administrative expenses in the consolidated statements of operations.
+Lease expense for the three and nine months ended January 31, 2024 was \$997,974 and \$3,005,409, respectively, which is included in "General and administrative" expenses in the consolidated statements of operations.
+Lease expense for the three and nine months ended January 31, 2023 was \$1,002,215 and \$3,093,914, respectively.

-July 31, 2023